fiixed/VR-Multiplayer-Prototype/README.md

 # VR-Multiplayer-Prototype

-This is a VR multiplayer protoype for the HTC Vive using Proton Networking
+This is a VR multiplayer protoype for the HTC Vive using Photon Networking

-#Installation
+## Installation

 Clone the GitHub repository